ayushsharma82/ESP-DASH/README.md

 <br/>

 <h2>Contributions</h2>
-<p>Every contribution to this repository is highly appriciated!
-Don't fear to create pull requests which enhance or fix the library.</p>
+<p>Every contribution to this repository is highly appreciated!
+Don't fear to create issues / pull requests which enhance or fix the library, our maintainers are always ready to keep this library up & compiling.</p>
 <p>
-If you want to donate to the author then <b>you can buy me a coffee</b>, It really helps me keep these libraries updated:
+If you like this amazing library, You can buy me a coffee:
 <br/><br/>
 <a href="https://www.buymeacoffee.com/6QGVpSj" target="_blank"><img src="https://img.shields.io/badge/Buy%20me%20a%20coffee-%245-orange?style=for-the-badge&logo=buy-me-a-coffee" /></a>
 </p>